aabbtree77/esp32-vpn/README.md

 5. Wireguard on the ESP32: [1](https://github.com/ciniml/WireGuard-ESP32-Arduino), [2](https://github.com/trombik/esp_wireguard).
 Wireguard is a very solid FOSS VPN, but it needs a public static IP.
 Wireguard on the ESP32 also needs courage since the user base is tiny, the properties (Wi-Fi resilience, NAT punching) are unknown, and there might be some [low level magic](https://github.com/esphome/feature-requests/issues/1444) needed to get it working.

 6. [RemoteXY](https://arduinouserinterface.com/products/remotexy), [Blynk IoT](https://play.google.com/store/apps/details?id=cloud.blynk&hl=en&gl=US&pli=1) mobile apps.
-Blynk I have placed above, while RemoteXY is [very limited](https://arduinouserinterface.com/products/remotexy).
-However, it does have a free web app docker container that one could host somewhere and then use it to control an ESP32 device.
+Blynk IoT is just a mobile frontend to the Blynk cloud service, see my comments above.
+RemoteXY is mildly interesting as it provides a free web app docker container that one could host somewhere and then use it to control the ESP32.
 It seems to be more suitable for [LAN](https://www.youtube.com/watch?v=dyEnOyQS1w8&t=1s) rather than global connectivity.

-7. Connecting the ESP32 board to the Linux PC over Wi-Fi that runs the MQTT broker within its LAN, thus delegating the problem of global connectivity effectively to the PC space.
+7. Connecting the ESP32 to the Linux PC over Wi-Fi that runs the MQTT broker within its LAN, thus delegating the problem of global connectivity effectively to the PC space.

 8. Similar to option No.7, except running the MQTT broker on a router, e.g. [OpenWrt Linux](https://cgomesu.com/blog/Mesh-networking-openwrt-batman/): [1](https://www.onetransistor.eu/2019/05/run-local-mqtt-broker-on-openwrt-router.html), [2](https://esp8266.ru/esp8266-openwrt-mosquitto-mqttwarn-thingspeak-email-android-ios-twitter-cloudmqtt/) or [RutOS](https://teltonika-networks.com/lt/resursai/webinarai/rutos-an-extensive-introduction)...
 These router OSes (6-8MB .bin image size) are too limiting.